danneu/hunk/README.md

 ### log

+For now, if this key is present, common log formatted messages are printed to stdout for each request.

 - **(Unimplemented)** `path` (optional string): Destination file for log output.
 If missing, then logs will be written to stdout.
+- **(Unimplemented)** `format` (optional string): The pattern to use when formatting each log message.
+Default = Common Log Format.

 ### gzip

 Guesses file types by their file extension and compresses them if they are considered compressible.

 For example, .html is compressible but media files like .jpg and .mp4 are not.

+- `threshold` (optional int): Only gzip files if they are at least `threshold` bytes in length.
+Default = 1400.

 ### cache